Padraig20/NLP-Admission-Notes/README.md

 The entities file has following columns: text_id, entity, begin, end, chunk

+As a part of data-preprocessing, all text is converted to lower case.

 ### First step: Converting the .xml file

 For that, I used the script ./scripts/text_extractor.py - nothing interesting going on here.